ashrafulisrt20/data/README.md

 # data
 This is AST 525\
 Md.
 Ashraful Hasan\
-Isrt 20
+Isrt 20\
-What should i do?
+What should i do?\
+I just can not understand.